h8d13/KDE-Windows---For-Noobs/README.md

 This can take up to 30mins to an hour. you don' thave to worry as it's installing a lot of necessary libraries and preparing it for the next steps.
 Hence, why once you're in, the rest will be quick.
 This is a "live image" meaning you actually already have a lot of utilities included.

 Let the installer do it's thing.
+It might reset your screen a couple of times (or change resolutions).
 Once you're in the desktop, Click install KDE

 Make sure to install on the right target drive.
 (I like to keep a windows install on a seperate disk)